Sylius/Sylius-Docs/bundles/SyliusReviewBundle/review.rst

 States
 ######

 *SyliusReviewBundle* is provided with default state machine configuration for review entity.
-It's places in ``state-machine.yml.dist`` file, and should have
+It's placed in ``state-machine.yml.dist`` file, and should have
 ``class`` key configured to work properly.
 As default, Review object has 3 possible states:

 - NEW - newly created review, somebody (probably store manager/administrator) should take care of it
 - ACCEPTED - review that was accepted and can be safely displayed on its subject page
-- REJECTED - if review is somehow inappropriate, it can be rejected to never be shown to anybody
+- REJECTED - if review is somehow inappropriate, it can be rejected and never be shown to anybody

 .. attention::

-    You should notice, that in default configuration ``rejected`` review cannot ``accepted`` anymore!
+    You should notice, that in default configuration ``rejected`` review cannot be ``accepted`` anymore!
 You can of course change it, if such a behaviour is inadequate for your application.

 Callbacks
 #########

 *StateMachineBundle* allows you to define callbacks, that will be triggered after specific transitions.
-In default configuration od *SyliusReviewBundle* state machine, after accepting review its subject's average rating is recalculated.
+In default configuration of *SyliusReviewBundle* state machine, after accepting review its subject's average rating is recalculated.
 It's achieved with running ``updateFromReview`` method on `ReviewableAverageRatingUpdater </en/latest/bundles/SyliusReviewBundle/updaters.html#reviewableaverageratingupdater>`_.